jamie-anson/MIse-en-place/mise-en-place-output/context-cards/analyzer.md

 ### `class CodeAnalyzer`

-**Summary:** The CodeAnalyzer class is responsible for analyzing code.
+**Summary:** This class likely analyzes and processes code in some way.

 **Signature:** `class CodeAnalyzer { ... }`